Lab Sheet 2

 .....

-The namespace feature in C++ allows us to specify a scope with a name, that is, the namespace is a named scope.
-The namespace feature helps us to reduce the problem of polluting the namespace.
+The namespace feature in C++ allows us to specify a scope with a name.
+Actually, the namespace is a named scope.
+The namespace feature helps avoid name conflicts between identifiers defined in different parts of a program or in different libraries.
 A namespace is defined as follows.

 namespace nsn